-Bronwen is co-owner of Natural Path Wellness and a registered massage therapist with more than 12 years experience.
+Paulette Weal (She/Her) is a registered massage therapist with over 16 years experience.

-Paulette's certifications and experience include treating various chronic pain conditions like TMJ Disorder, Fibromyalgia, Degenerative Disc Disease and Osteoarthritis.
+Paulette’s certifications and experience include treating various chronic pain conditions like TMJ Disorder, chronic pelvic pain and disorder, Fibromyalgia, Degenerative Disc Disease and Osteoarthritis.
 She also has extensive experience working with motor vehicle accident victims, various neurological conditions, pregnancy massage, sports massage and remedial exercise.
 She practices Swedish massage, deep tissue massage and Active Release Therapy.

 The experiences that led Paulette to take electives in Personal Training and Sports massage, most importantly, being a figure skater and being a mother of two very successful gymnasts.